dwango/TinyChainerSharp/README.md

 # ChainerCSharp
-Pure C# Reimplementation of chainer, works with unity
+Pure C# Reimplementation of chainer, works with unity.
+Currently, this only support full-connected layers.

 Usage
 ===============